cloudfoundry/korifi/docs/architecture-decisions/0002-interface-conventions-for-unit-testing.md

 While writing the inital implementation for Kubernetes CR Controllers, we were uncertain how to separate Reconcilers from their clients for the purpose of unit testing.

-This led us to experiement with two approaches to mock a Kubernetes Client behind interfaces of varying complexity.
+This led us to experiment with two approaches to mock a Kubernetes Client behind interfaces of varying complexity.

 ### Option 1:
 Use a wrapper interface to flatten interaction with the Kubernetes Client to a single interface